Download: Wellspring Pharmacies privacy notice >>

 Individually identifiable information about your past, present, or future health or condition, the provision of health care to you, or payment for your health care is considered “Protected Health Information” (“PHI”).
 We understand that medical information about you and your health is personal and we are committed to protecting medical information about you.
 We are required by law to make sure that your PHI is kept private and to give you this Notice about our legal duties and privacy practices, that explains how, when and why we may use or disclose your PHI.
 In general, we must use or disclose only the minimum necessary PHI to accomplish the purpose of the use or disclosure.
 If we discover a breach of your unsecured PHI, we are required to notify you of the breach.

 We must follow the privacy practices described in this Notice, though we reserve the right to change our privacy practices and the terms of this Notice at any time.
 We reserve the right to make new Notice provisions effective for all PHI we currently maintain or that we receive in the future.
-If we change this Notice, we will post a new Notice in patient registration and/or patient waiting areas or on our website.
+If we change this Notice, we will post a new Notice in patient registration and/or patient waiting areas or paste in on our website.
 Copies of the Notice currently in effect are available at our facilities.

 II.
 How We May Use and Disclose Your Protected Health Information: